-Gene McCabe is in his ninth season as the head men’s lacrosse coach at Washington and Lee, having posted a 91-50 (.645) overall record across his first eight seasons, including a 16-5 overall record in 2013 when he led the Generals to the ODAC Championship game and to the second round of the NCAA Division III Tournament.
+Gene McCabe is in his 10th season as the head men’s lacrosse coach at Washington and Lee, having posted a 103-57 (.644) overall record across his first nine seasons, including a 16-5 overall record in 2013 when he led the Generals to the ODAC Championship game and to the second round of the NCAA Division III Tournament.

 McCabe's 2012 team was a young outfit that jelled late in the season, winning four of its final five games to finish as the conference runner-up.
 Along the way, W&L knocked off third-seeded Hampden-Sydney and second-seeded Roanoke in the conference tournament.

 McCabe's 2014, 2011 and 2008 teams all earned the No. 2 seed in the ODAC tournament and during his tenure, W&L has continued to play one of the toughest schedules in Division III.
-The 2014 team played seven teams that were ranked in the Top 20 of the USLA Division III poll, while his 2013 team played eight games against Top 20 teams.
+The Generals have played 19 games against nationally-ranked teams across the last three seasons.

 McCabe was no stranger to W&L lacrosse upon arriving in the summer of 2006.
 He had previously served as an assistant lacrosse and football coach for the Generals from 1998-2001.
 During his three seasons with the lacrosse team, the Generals posted a 43-5 (.896) overall record and a 17-1 mark in the Old Dominion Athletic Conference while achieving a No. 1 National Ranking in 1999 and 2001.
 Additionally, W&L won two ODAC Championships and participated in the NCAA Tournament twice, advancing to the semifinals in 2000.